 That’s never something a person wants to hear a doctor tell them.
 Ever.

 I was in the hospital for 5 months, learning a new life and fighting anxious, depressing thoughts.
-For example, “what if I get a mucous plug in my trach, nobody can hear me, and I suffocate from the plug.”
+For example, “what if I get a mucous plug in my trach, nobody can hear me scream because of the trach, AND I suffocate from the plug.”
 Yup, real thoughts.
 Every.
 Day.
 Life was different but I wanted to be happy no matter what.
 It’s who I am.

 I might be in a wheelchair but my dreams are ambitious.
 I believe whole-heartedly I will walk again.
 I love soccer, I played soccer from age 5-17 (obviously couldn’t play after the accident).
 I take any excuse to travel, as long as someone can help me pack and I have a care giver scheduled to tag along.
 I like to draw, even if my hands don’t work.
 I have the cutest mini golden-doodle that is missing her left ear flap.
 We named her after Van Gogh and call her Vanni for short.
 I am usually a happy person, unless it’s morning time….
 I am not a morning person.
 I am paralyzed (mostly) from the shoulders down.
 Like I said, my hands don’t work.
 Neither do my triceps, parts of my forearm, most of my core, legs, feet, toes.
 I was on a trach for five months and managed to become strong enough to breathe independently.

-In the meantime of all this craziness, I am completing my graphic design degree at Northern Kentucky University and I serve on the Creative team at 7 Hills Church!
+In the meantime of all this craziness, I am completing my graphic design degree and I serve on the Creative team at 7 Hills Church!

 Articles you may like: